CYarros10/aws-transit-gateway-bandwidth-test/README.md

 - Configure the graph title, window range, and auto-refresh to your desired settings.
 - If you'd like to add to a Cloudwatch Dashboard: Select Actions -> Add to Dashboard

+### Another Option: Query iperf3 data with Amazon Athena

+Note: This will not be data from TGW.
+This will be data from individual EC2 instances themselves.

+- Go to Amazon Athena console
+- run the following queries and make sure to insert your own bucket and the current date:

+      CREATE EXTERNAL TABLE networkbenchmark (
+        `intervals` array<struct<
+          `sum`:struct<`bits_per_second`:decimal(38,6)>
+        >>,
+        instanceType string,
+        region string
+      )
+      PARTITIONED BY (d date)
+      ROW FORMAT SERDE 'org.openx.data.jsonserde.JsonSerDe'
+      LOCATION 's3://BUCKET_NAME/';

+      MSCK REPAIR TABLE networkbenchmark;

+      SELECT
+        (min(interval.sum.bits_per_second)/1000000000) AS min,
+        (max(interval.sum.bits_per_second)/1000000000) AS max,
+        (avg(interval.sum.bits_per_second)/1000000000) AS avg,
+        (approx_percentile(interval.sum.bits_per_second, 0.95)/1000000000) AS p95,
+        region,
+        instancetype
+      FROM networkbenchmark CROSS JOIN UNNEST(intervals) WITH ORDINALITY AS t(interval, counter) WHERE d >= from_iso8601_date('2020-02-26') AND cardinality(intervals) = 50
+      GROUP BY region, instancetype
+      ORDER BY region, instancetype;

 ## Conclusion

-Based on the Cloudwatch metrics over time, you should see, on average, *around 35 GB/s of traffic between the two VPCs*.
+Based on the Cloudwatch metrics over time, you should see, on average, *around 15 GB/s of traffic between the two VPCs*.
 Network bandwidth will occasionally reach 50 GB/s.

 ## FAQs